OwenKe11y/graph-theory-project/README.md

 #### Menu Implementation
 After I got reading my file in working, I decided that having a menu for the user to choose from a list of options would suit my program well.
 This would include loading a file, inputting an infix regular expression to get a postfix and an option to use that postfix regular expression and search through a file.
 After a few videos being watch on the subject, my menu was implemented exactly how I wanted it.

+#### Shunting yard Algorithm Implementation
+Once the menu was implemented, next was to take an infix expression into a postfix expression.
+This was where my revision of the labs had aided me as we had covered how to convert an infix to postfix in lab content.
+I reviewed the code to make sure that everything inside the algorithm would apply nicely to my script.
+After that, I placed the code inside a function and added it to my menu.

 ## Answered Questions